-Due to rising public health concerns regarding COVID-19, the March 21st IPCSG meeting has been postponed.
-At this time we do not know when we will resume our normal meeting schedule at the Sanford Burnham Prebys Medical Discovery Institute auditorium, but we are looking into other avenues for live-streaming our presenters to your computer.
-Stay tuned
+Due to COVID-19, IPCSG in-person meeting have been postponed.
+At this time we do not know when we will resume our normal meeting schedule at the Sanford Burnham Prebys Medical Discovery Institute auditorium.

 San Diego Sexual Medicine, under the leadership of Dr. Irwin Goldstein, is planning a clinical trial in the near future in men with incontinence.
 They will be studying a device called BTL Emsella®, which is intended to provide entirely non-invasive electromagnetic stimulation of pelvic floor musculature for the purpose of rehabilitation of weak pelvic muscles and restoration of neuromuscular control for the treatment of male (or female) urinary incontinence.
 The patient sits on a chair-like device, fully clothed, and receives over 10,000 muscle stimulations in a 30-minute session.